FAQ

 - A short abstract (maximum 250 words)

-- Make sure that your project team is aware of participation (if presenting a group work)
+- Please ensure that your project team is aware of your participation (if you are presenting a group project)

 Presentations and Conference Format

-What presentation formats are available to students presenting at the University of Oldenburg?
+What presentation formats are available to students giving presentations at the University of Oldenburg?

 Students at the University of Oldenburg may apply for: